Sustainable Development Goal 6: Drinking water (Target 6.1)

 The report said that in 2017, 5.3 billion people—representing 71% of the population of the world—used a "safely managed drinking-water service—one that is "located on premises, available when needed, and free from contamination".

 By 2017, 6.8 billion people—representing 90% of the world's population—used "at least a basic service", which included "an improved drinking-water source within a round trip of 30 minutes to collect water".
 However, in 2017, there were still 785 million people who lacked "even a basic drinking-water service, including 144 million people who [were] dependent on surface water."

 The report said that approximately 2 billion people used a "drinking water source contaminated with feces".
-The report warned that diseases, including "diarrhoea, cholera, dysentery, typhoid, and polio" are transmitted by contaminated water, which cause about 485, 000 diarrhoeal deaths each year.
+The report warned that diseases, including "diarrhoea, cholera dysentery, typhoid, and polio" are transmitted by contaminated water, which cause about 485, 000 diarrhea deaths each year.
 It cautioned that 50% of the global population will be "living in water-stressed areas" by 2025.

 By 2017, eighty countries provided access to clean water for more than 99% of their population.
 From 2000 to 2017, the global population that lacked access to clean water decreased from nearly 20% to roughly 10%.

 Sanitation and hygiene (Target 6.2)

-As of 2017, 22% of health care facilities in the least developed countries had no water service, with similar numbers lacking sanitation and waste management services.
+As of 2017, 22% of health care facilities in the least developed countries had no water service, with similar numbers lacking sanitation and waste management services(people who help in reducing waste in landfill).

 The statistic in the 2017 baseline estimate by the JMP is that 4.5 billion people currently do not have safely managed sanitation.